react-navigation/react-navigation.github.io/versioned_docs/version-5.x/bottom-tab-navigator.md

 #### `lazy`

 Defaults to `true`.
 If `false`, all tabs are rendered immediately.
 When `true`, tabs are rendered only when they are made active for the first time.
 Note: tabs are **not** re-rendered upon subsequent visits.

+#### `detachInactiveScreens`

+Boolean used to indicate whether inactive screens should be detached from the view hierarchy to save memory.
+Make sure to call `enableScreens` from [react-native-screens](https://github.com/software-mansion/react-native-screens) to make it work.
+Defaults to `true`.

 #### `sceneContainerStyle`